marked42/learning-notes/react/react.md

 1. `TodoList` component receives new todo array returned by `todoReducer`, so `TodoList` component is rendered again.
 1. When parent component `TodoList` is rendered again, it triggers all child `TodoItem` components to be rendered again.

-However, other child `TodoItems` not changed should not be rendered again.
+However, other unchanged child `TodoItem` should not be rendered again.
 Uneccessary re-renders can be avoided with `shouldComponentUpdate()` or `React.PureComponent`.

 ```javascript
 class Item extends Component {